Welcome to Park & Tilford Gardens

 Celebrating 50 Years

-2019 is 50 years since Park& Tilford Gardens first opened to the public.
-We will be Celebrating this on Sunday, June 9th with Opening Ceremonies at 1:00 pm.
+2019 marks 50 years since Park& Tilford Gardens first opened to the public.
+We will be celebrating this on Sunday, June 9th with Opening Ceremonies at 1:00 pm.
 The public is invited to help us celebrate and eat cake.
-There will be Artists from the North Shore Artists Guild showing off their paintings that depict scenes of the Gardens and Musicians to entertain you as you wander through the Gardens.
+There will be artists from the North Shore Artists Guild showing off their paintings that depict scenes of the Gardens and musicians to entertain you as you wander through the Gardens.
 There will also be many photos of the developing years that may bring back some memories if you are a long time resident of the North Shore.

 About the Gardens - The Jewel of the North Shore